 Students in Kindergarten through 5th grade will have an assigned "cubbie" located inside or outside their homeroom.
-Each student in grades 6th - 8th will be assigned a locker and combination lock.
-It is expected that students in grades 6th - 8th use the assigned combination lock and locker to secure their personal items.
+Each student in grades 6th - 8th will be assigned a locker.
+It is expected that students in grades 6th - 8th use the assigned locker to secure their personal items.
 Students are responsible for keeping their cubbies/lockers neat and orderly.
 Student cubbies/lockers are the property of LAAA and may be subjected to search at any time with or without reasonable suspicion.
-There will be a \$5 fee for locks lost or damaged by students.